 We’re only human, and we all make mistakes.
-Hopefully your mistakes will be small and won’t significantly affect your customers, but there’s a good chance that your mistakes will affect your customers at some point.
-Whether it’s something as fleeting as downtime or as serious as losing customer data, something will happen.
-Since you can bet that something is eventually going to go wrong, it’s best to prepare a few things ahead of time.
+Hopefully your mistakes will be small and won’t significantly affect your customers, but let’s talk tactics in case your mistakes do upset your customers at some point.
+Whether it’s something as fleeting as downtime or as serious as losing customer data, something will go wrong, so it’s best to be prepared.
 This is one of the few areas where I believe premature optimization is not only acceptable but necessary.

-After you’ve taken a deep breath, fix it.
-Once you’ve let your customers know about the problem, get to work and try not to worry about anything else.
-You’ll probably have a handful of customers reach out to you during this time because they may not have seen your announcements.
-If you’re on your own, don’t worry about replying right away unless you have time.
-You’ll be able to reply after everything’s fixed–and with far more useful information.
-If you have the time, you might send them a quick reply pointing them to your status updates while you work on the problem.
+Take a deep breath and fix it.
+Once you’ve let your customers know about the problem, get to work and don’t worry about anything else.
+A few customers might contact you during this time because they may not have seen your announcements.
+If you’re on your own, don’t reply right away unless you have time.
+You’ll be able to reply after everything is fixed–and with far more useful information.
+If you can, send out a quick reply pointing them to your status updates while you work on the problem.

 Anecdote: My Big Mistake with Sifter